robin-raymond/zax.io/type-definition.md

 myUnion.b.---()

 // simple types can be set without needing construction but the language
-// does provide a constructor for universality of type construction myUnion.myFloat.+++()
+// does provide a constructor for universality of `type` construction myUnion.myFloat.+++()

-// clearer just to initialize the float using the standard type reset method
+// clearer just to initialize a float using a standard type reset method
 // since it's a simple type but effectively `+++` construction of a simple
-// type causes identical behavior myUnion.myFloat = #:
+// type which ends up being identical behavior myUnion.myFloat = #

-// UNDEFINED BEHAVIOR: resetting a non simple type will cause any destructor
+// UNDEFINED BEHAVIOR: resetting a non simple type will cause undefined behavior
+// as a `b` variable is not considered to been constructed even if it
+// was previous constructed thus a destructor will not be called (but the
-// to get called but the `b` variable was not in a constructed state myUnion.b = #:
+// `b` value will become constructed with a default constructor value) myUnion.b = #
 ````

 ### Function type definition

-Functions are a type just as any other type except they do not have a formal type declaration.
-Instead the type is always inlined in a lambda style definition as part of a declared function.
-Functions can be declared and defined at global space, inside other types, and inside other functions.
+Functions are a `type` just as any other `type` except they do not have a formal type declaration.
+Instead a `type` is always inlined in a lambda style definition as part of a declared function.
+Functions can be declared and defined at the global namespace, inside other types, and inside other functions.

 More information about functions can be found in the [functions](functions.md) section.